turkufrontend/turkufrontend.github.io/index.md

 Our meetups would not be possible without our [amazing speakers](/speakers).

-Please note that everyone on our meetups are expected act in accordance with the [Code of Conduct](/code-of-conduct) so we can build a community that is open and welcoming to everyone.
+Please note that everyone on our meetups is expected act in accordance with the [Code of Conduct](/code-of-conduct) so we can build a community that is open and welcoming to everyone.